2005MohitInamdar/Power_Bi_Dashboard/README.md

 Inventory planning opportunities

---j.
+j.
 What are the key drivers of sales vs. profit in the business?

 The combined insights reveal: